wp-plugins/panorama-embed/readme.txt

 (unless you need otherwise)

 == Changelog ==

+= 1.7.0 =

+* Updated Version Info, to confirm everything works in the latest Worpress Versions.

 = 1.6.0 =
 * Added possiblity to link to individual files, no need to have each panorama